vanncho/SurviveSoftUni/README.md

 # SurviveSoftUni

-JavaFX game - original project repository.
-That i was one of the contributors https://github.com/Team-Saphira
+JavaFX game - original project repository https://github.com/Team-Saphira.
+That i was one of the contributors/